gundermanc/tools/README.md

-# PowerShell Tools Self Extractor
+# Windows Application Developer Tools
 (C) 2019 Christian Gunderman
 Contact Email: gundermanc@gmail.com

 ## Introduction:
-This repo is the current and future home of a self-extracting PowerShell tools archive that contains a number of useful scripts and aliases.
+This repo is the current and future home of a self-extracting PowerShell tools archive that contains a number of useful scripts and aliases for developers of .NET applications on Windows.
+It attempts to solve a number of problems including improving the workflow for creating aliases, robust patching of installed applications, and easier invocation of MSBuild and Visual Studio.

+It was originally created to improve productivity of developers building Visual Studio. ❤

 ## 'Building'
 - Clone the repository recursively